-During FY 09-10, seven clients were served by the Family Reunification programs of LA Child Guidance Clinic and Didi Hirsch.
-Figures 22-28 show relevant attributes of Reunification program clients served by these two providers.
+During FY 10-11, eight clients were served by the Family Reunification programs of LA Child Guidance Clinic, Didi Hirsch and Foothill Family Services.
+Figures 22-28 show relevant attributes of Reunification program clients served by these three providers.

 Figures 22, 23, 24 and 25 show the gender, age, race/ethnicity, and agency of primary responsibility of the Family Reunification clinic clients.
-DCFS provided the largest number of referrals.
+DCFS provided all of the referrals.